Brian Bagdonas, Director

 Chris Chen has four years of commercial type casting experience, working with Monotype equipment and ATF Barth Casters from California to New Jersey.
 A grant from the Book Club of California in 2003 allowed Chris to assist Jim Rimmer of Vancouver, British Columbia in Jim’s creation of a new metal typeface for the Cree alphabet.
 Chris has presented to numerous school groups, and has taught letterpress printing at the San Francisco Center for the Book.

-Rebecca Gilbert, Director and Treasurer
+Rebecca Gilbert, Director

-Rebecca Gilbert is a co-owner/operator at Stumptown Printers, and a founding member and former Executive Director of the Independent Publishing Resource Center.
+Rebecca Gilbert is a co-owner/operator of Stumptown Printers, and a founding member and former Executive Director of the Independent Publishing Resource Center.
 She has taught workshops on zine publishing, book making and letterpress printing at universities, colleges, primary & secondary schools and info centers around the United States.
 Rebecca Gilbert holds a BA degree from Pacific Northwest College of Art and a certificate for typecasting from Monotype University.

 Joseph Green, Director and Secretary